 Model answer – meets required standard

-From the graph, the elastic limit of the steel is 250 MPa, this indicates the maximum stress the material can withstand while still returning to its original shape when the load is removed.
+From the graph, the elastic limit of the steel is 250 MPa, which indicates the maximum stress the material can withstand while still returning to its original shape when the load is removed.
 Up to this point, the graph has a steep linear slope, which indicates a high Young’s modulus of elasticity.
 This means the steel undergoes a small amount of strain for a given applied stress.
 A high modulus of elasticity for a material means it is very stiff and rigid, resisting elastic deformation under load.
 This will make it ideal for load-bearing structures like buildings and bridges.
-A steep slope reduces the risk of excessive deflection, which could lead to failure even before fracture occurs.
+A steep slope reduces the risk of excessive deflection, which could lead to failure even before a fracture occurs.
 However, it is important to determine the exact Young’s modulus by calculating the slope of the graph.
-This will enable the design engineer to determine the rigidity of the material and its suitability for specific application to prevent failure.
+This will enable the design engineer to determine the rigidity of the material and its suitability for a specific application to prevent failure.

 Since the elastic limit is 250 MPa, it is essential that the material is not loaded beyond this stress value to prevent permanent deformation.
 To prevent failure, the component should be designed to work at stresses well below 250 MPa, using appropriate safety factors.